 Undergraduate financial aid from the University may be affected when students in the combined program begin to register for graduate courses.
 Questions should be directed to the University Financial Aid Office.
 Students admitted to the graduate program can compete for school assistantships.
 Applications for these awards are made to the coordinator of Graduate Studies.
 Below is the outline of courses for the combined baccalaureatemaster's program and the nonprofessional Bachelor of Science degree.
-An aspect of the combined program is that SP&A 44322, which is required for the Ohio Educator's License, counts toward the undergraduate degree, but is taken at the end of the graduate program.
-In addition to SP&A 44322, EDPF 39565 is also required for the Ohio Educator's License.
+An aspect of the combined program is that SP&A 44322, SPED 44055 and SPED 44056 which are required for the Ohio Educator's License, counts toward the undergraduate degree, but is taken at the end of the graduate program.
+In addition to these courses, EDPF 39565 is also required for the Ohio Educator's License.

-Refer to either pages 64 or 79-80 of this Catalog for specific information on the Writing-Intensive Course Requirement.
+Refer to either pages 64 or 84-85 of this Catalog for specific information on the Writing-Intensive Course Requirement.